Skip to Main Content

 Federal Depository Library Program

-"The Federal Depository Library Program (FDLP) was established by Congress to ensure that the American public has access to its Government's information.
-Since 1813, depository libraries have safeguarded the public's right to know by collecting, organizing, maintaining, preserving, and assisting users with information from the Federal Government.
-The FDLP provides Government information at no cost to designated depository libraries throughout the country and territories.
-These depository libraries, in turn, provide local, no-fee access to Government information in an impartial environment with professional assistance." (from FDLP Desktop)
+"The FDLP was established by Congress to ensure that the American public has access to its Government’s information.
+Since 1813, depository libraries have safeguarded the public’s right to know by collecting, organizing, maintaining, preserving, and assisting users with information from the Federal Government." (from the FDLP website)

 Other depository libraries in Austin include Tarlton Law LibraryTexas State Library, and Texas State Law Library.
 And information here from the Texas State Library discusses depository libraries in Texas.